boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

         secret_access_key: AWS_SECRET_ACCESS_KEY          # required
         account_number: AWS_ACCOUNT_NUMBER                # required
         delete_on_termination: false                      # default: true
+        snapshot: true                                    # default: false
+        overwrite: false                                  # default: false
+        preserve_snapshots: false                         # default: false

-> Note: The delete_on_termination flag is used to specify if the root volume should be deleted after the instance is terminated.
+> Note: The delete\_on\_termination flag is used to specify if the root volume should be deleted after the instance is terminated.

 #### EBS Delivery Plugin Examples